 GeneCards Summary for CCL13 Gene

-CCL13 (Chemokine (C-C Motif) Ligand 13) is a Protein Coding gene.
-Diseases associated with CCL13 include far eastern spotted fever and spotted fever.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
+CCL13 (C-C Motif Chemokine Ligand 13) is a Protein Coding gene.
+Diseases associated with CCL13 include atherosclerosis and asthma.
+Among its related pathways are ERK Signaling and Integrin Pathway.
 GO annotations related to this gene include receptor binding and chemokine activity.
 An important paralog of this gene is CCL2.

 UniProtKB/Swiss-Prot for CCL13 Gene

 Chemotactic factor that attracts monocytes, lymphocytes, basophils and eosinophils, but not neutrophils.
 Signals through CCR2B and CCR3 receptors.
 Plays a role in the accumulation of leukocytes at both sides of allergic and non-allergic inflammation.
 May be involved in the recruitment of monocytes into the arterial wall during the disease process of atherosclerosis.
 May play a role in the monocyte attraction in tissues chronically exposed to exogenous pathogens.